couchbase-examples/couchbase-google-mcp-toolbox-demo/README.md

 This demo combines the **GenAI Toolbox MCP (Multi-Collection Provider) server** with **Couchbase Vector Search** and **LangGraph** to deliver:

 • **🧰 Natural-Language Tool Access** – The MCP server turns every SQL query in `tools.yaml` into a REST/LLM-friendly tool that agents can invoke with plain English.
-• **🎯 Specialized Multi-Tool Agents** – Five LangGraph ReAct agents (troubleshooting, maintenance, monitoring, performance, general) auto-select the right toolset; troubleshooting and general agents additionally tap the manual semantic-search tool.
+• **🎯 Specialized Multi-Tool Agents** – Four specialized LangGraph ReAct agents (troubleshooting, maintenance, monitoring, performance) plus a general agent that auto-select the right toolset; troubleshooting and general agents additionally tap the manual semantic-search tool.
-• **🔍 Semantic Manual Search** – Vector embeddings let operators retrieve the most relevant PDF manual snippets for a given issue (exposed only to the agents that need it).
+• **🔍 Semantic Manual Search** – Vector embeddings let operators retrieve the most relevant manual snippets for a given issue (exposed only to the agents that need it).
 • **💾 Resilient State & Replay** – `langgraph-checkpointer-couchbase` persists every agent step in Couchbase so conversations can resume or be audited later.
 • **⚡ High Throughput** – Connection pooling, async I/O and caching across database, embeddings and tool calls keep latency low even under load.
-• **🔒 Enterprise-Grade Security** – Centralised MCP server + scoped credentials; no direct DB creds in the web tier.
+• **🔒 Enterprise-Grade Security** – Centralized MCP server + scoped credentials; no direct DB creds in the web tier.

 ## 🏗️ Architecture Overview